openaccessapp/Documentation/places.md

 #### Manage the flow of visitors

-AccessApp allows Places to manage the flow of visitors in previosly unmanaged, crowded venues, spaces and attractions .
+AccessApp allows Places to manage the flow of visitors in previosly unmanaged, crowded venues, spaces and attractions.
 It focuses on the needs of these Places while prioritsing the health and peace of mind of their Visitors and the wider public.
 AccessApp has specific functionality to address the needs of marginal groups of visitors such as of the Clinically Extremely Vulnerable (CEV), the elderly and those with underlying health conditions or shielding due to continued contact vulnerable family or friends.

+> Charlie, AA has the goal to become Wikipedia of Access, while at the same time cooperate w/ existing IT vendors, allowing them to focus on added value elsewhere.

 #### Free and Open Source

 AccessApp is open source and is free to use for both venues which means no financial burden for venues adopting the platform and no issues with vendor lock.
 It also means  extensive, comprehensive material and voluntary support is avaiable to venues requiring assistense installing and adapting system.

+> Charlie, AA has the goal to become Wikipedia of Access, while at the same time cooperate w/ existing IT vendors, allowing them to focus on added value elsewhere (we should repeat this everywhere, because it is important).

 #### Marketing

 AccessApp helps visitors to search for and discover venues, spaces and attractions that have put in place measures to mitagate public exposure to COVID-19 by managing their visitor flow with timeslots and providing special timeslots with reduced capacity for those that are vulnerable and sheiding.
-Reaching out and supporting these
+Reaching out and supporting these.

+> Charlie, this work in parallel w/ other methods of marketing and booking: AA will promote this plurality.

 ### Benefits for Visitors